Where To Eat When You Want To Go *Fancy* guide image

 This fancy West African restaurant in Fitzrovia is serious about flavour.
 Akoko’s takes on boli and epa (plantain and groundnut) and miyan taushe (pumpkin soup) will have you wistfully blinking into the middle distance and wondering if tomorrow is too soon to come again.
 It isn’t.
 Atmosphere-wise it’s cool and comfortable, while still being serious about food (and explanations).

 There are two superlative-laden white-walled British restaurants around Shoreditch.
 One is St. John Bread and Wine—which is simultaneously a little fancy but utterly unfussy—and the other is Lyle’s, which is both fancy and fussy when it comes to food.
 And that’s what makes it so good.
 The tasting menu reads simply—razor clams and tomatoes, fore rib and onions—but that isn’t to say it tastes simple.
-Every ingredient at Lyle’s is turned up to the max and, with nothing else to focus on in the industrial space, it’s the food that’s the centre of attention.
+Every ingredient at Lyle’s is turned up to the max and, with nothing else to focus on in the industrial space, the food is the centre of attention.

 Chase Sapphire Card Ad